Perth De facto Relationships

 Perth De Facto Relationships – Spousal maintenance

-Not many of us realise when we enter a relationship, that in some situations, a we could be liable to maintain the other if the relationship breaks down.
+Not many of us realise when we enter a relationship, that in some situations, we could be liable to maintain the other if the relationship breaks down.
 Spousal maintenance is when one person provides ongoing financial support for their former partner.
 Spousal maintenance is not automatic, and is usually considered as part of an overall settlement.

 Perth De Facto Relationships – Spousal Maintenance – Bodekers

-if you have any questions relating to Perth de facto relationships, you should promptly seek legal advice.
+If you have any questions relating to Perth de facto relationships, you should promptly seek legal advice.